thunderbird/webext-docs/messageDisplayAction.rst

 .. api-section-annotation-hack::

-Sets the title of the messageDisplayAction.
+Sets the title of the messageDisplayAction button.
+Is used as tooltip and as the label.

 .. api-header::
    :label: Parameters